-Brigid mother, daughter, healer, bard, warrior, fire goddess, goddess of the oak, animals, and magic.
+Brigid's mother, daughter, healer, bard, warrior, fire goddess, goddess of the oak, animals, and magic.
 Brigid of the spring, her festival Imbolc, oversees fertility of all kinds.
 Brigid is many things to many people.
 In this enticing book, Courtney Weber offers up a wide-ranging exposition and celebration of all things Brigid, who is arguably the most popular figure in Celtic mythology and religion.
 Meet Brigid in her various incarnations Celtic Pagan Goddess, Christian Saint, and Voudon Loa.
 Each chapter ends with guided meditations and exercises that help readers tap into Brigid's healing powers.
-Inside you'll find Brigid focused spells, blessings, recipes, and rituals for love, harmony, protection, and much more.
 A 6.2" x 9.2" paperback book with 256 pages.

 Celtic gods and goddesses are among the most popular of deities revered by today’s Neo-Pagans, Witches, Wiccans, and Druids.
 Figures like Brigid, Cernunnos, Rhiannon, and CuChulainn are honored for their magic, their bravery, and their mythical deeds.
 Magic of the Celtic Gods and Goddesses is an intimate glimpse into some of the most powerful, but least understood, of Pagan deities.
 It includes visualizations, rituals, and exercises to empower your relationship with the gods and goddesses, starting today!